beckn/missions/docs/faq.md

 1. The registry to which you connect

 2. The layer 2 config file that your network provides to its participants.

+Q14. **What is a BAP?**

+BAP (Beckn Application Platform) is a consumer-facing infrastructure which captures consumers’ requests via its UI applications, converts them into beckn-compliant schemas and APIs at the server side, and fires them at the network.
+BAPs are the initiators of transactions and have the flexibility to communicate with multiple networks and integrate the responses from these networks into a bundled transaction experience.
+For example, a BAP can book a cab via an urban mobility network, order a coffee from a restaurant via a local-retail network, have it picked up via an order on a delivery network and get it delivered on the way to work.

+Q15. **What is a BPP?**

+BPP (Beckn Provider Platform) are provider side platforms that maintain an active inventory, one or more catalogs of products and services, implement the supply logic and enable fulfillment of orders.
+The BPP can be a single provider with a Beckn API implementation or an aggregator of merchants.

+Q16. **What is a Gateway, why is it required?**

+Beckn Gateways(BG) are extremely lean and stateless routing servers.
+Its purpose is to optimize discovery of BPPs by the BAPs by merely matching the context of the search.
+The BG takes a search request from the BAP, determines to which BPPs the message needs to be sent to (by looking up the registry) and multicasts the message only to them.
+It is used only in the search request.

+Q17. **How can someone use the gateway?
+Mention the current possible scenarios.**

+The Gateway is only used during the search request.
+When consumer searches for a product or a service, the BAP might not know the providers who have this product/service.
+In such cases, it sends the search request to the Gateway.
+The gateway looks at the context of the search message and looks up the registry for the BPPs matching the context.
+It then forwards the search request to all the BPPs returned by the registry.
+Prior to Beckn Protocol core version 1.0, the BPPs would send the responses back to the Gateway and the Gateway would send it to the BAP.
+This has been changed and now the BPPs directly send the responses back to the BAP.

+Q18. **What is a Registry, why is it required?**

+The Beckn Registry (or the registry infrastructure in case of a more complicated infrastructure), contains a list of network participants, their role in the network, the domain they transact in and their public key.
+During Beckn transactions, network participants lookup in the Registry for these information about the Participant.
+Typically the Gateway looks for all BPPs that match the context of the search request.
+Also all Participants when they get a message from a Sender participant, lookup the registry to see if the sender participant is a subscribed participant and his public key.
+They use the public key to verify that the message is not tampered.
+Network Facilitators can use the registry to maintain and manage network participants including their state, KYC compliance etc. The registry has other functionalities and can be organized in a hierarchy.
+Refer to this [document](https://developers.becknprotocol.io/docs/introduction/the-registry-infrastructure) for more details.

+Q19. **Do we need to deploy our own gateway and registry?**

+Usually the registry is deployed by a Network Facilitator.
+There is usually one registry (or in a more general sense, one registry infrastructure) for a network.
+Network participants (BAP, BPP) do not need to deploy their own registry.

+The Beckn Gateway again is typically hosted by the Network Facilitator, though the protocol itself does not impose any restrictions.
+Similarly we can have multiple Beckn Gateways in a network, though the usecase is not typical.
+Again, BAPs and BPPs do not need to host their own gateway.

+Q20. **Can we send extra details with Beckn APIs?
+Does the Beckn schema support this?**

+Additional details can be sent in Beckn APIs at multiple levels.
+The most common way to extend the Beckn API structure is using [**TagGroups and Tags**](https://github.com/beckn/protocol-specifications/blob/master/docs/BECKN-009-Tags-the-Edge-of-Beckn.md).
+Tags are supported in most large Beckn Objects such as Item, Fulfillment, Order etc. The second way, particularly to get additional information from the consumers is using a method called [**Xinput**](https://github.com/beckn/protocol-specifications/blob/master/docs/BECKN-007-The-XInput-Schema.md).

+Q21. **What happens when you move an app from one network to another?**

+While moving an existing Beckn enabled application from one network to another, the application does not need to typically change.
+For Consumer side applications, the following needs to be done.

+1. A BAP Beckn Adaptor needs to be subscribed into the new network.
+2. The Consumer side application will need to now point to the new BAP Beckn Adapter to transact on the new network.

+For Provider side platforms, the following needs to be done.
+1. A BPP Beckn Adaptor needs to be subscribed into the new network.
+2. The BPP Beckn Adaptor needs to be configured with the Provider side Platform webhook url.
+3. The Provider side platform needs to be configured to send the responses (on_search, on_select etc) to the new BPP Beckn Adaptor.

+Q22. **How do you track the seeker's location during fulfillment?**

+Typically in most usecases the Seeker's location is not tracked.
+For the purposes of fulfillment, the fullfillment location is part of the order.
+If the seeker wants to change that, it can be done with the update request.
+If the usecase requires it, the order can contain link to an external system that will capture and expose the seeker's location to the fulfillment agent.

+Q23. **Given the beckn endpoints are open, how is security established when communicating with BPP / BG endpoints.**

+Beckn endpoints are protected using the Subscriber/Public Key mechanism.
+For example, when a Sender Network Participant sends a message to the Receiver Network Participant, it has to sign the message with its private key.
+The receiver Network Participant looks up the Sender Network Participant ID in the registry to check if it is a subscribed network participant.
+It fetches the public key of the sender in the same lookup.
+It uses this public key to verify that the message came from the Sender and that it has not been tampered with.
+Refer to [this document](https://github.com/beckn/protocol-specifications/blob/master/docs/BECKN-006-Signing-Beckn-APIs-In-HTTP-Draft-01.md) for more details.